adamperkowski/highlightos/README.md

 x86_64 OS (kernel) made completely from scratch using Assembly

 ## Attention!
-Don't use any `.bin` files from this repository.
+It's not recommended to use any prebuilt (`.bin`) files from this repository.
 Build instructions will be available soon.

 [Official Wikipedia page](https://en.wikipedia.org/wiki/HighlightOS)